codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 installation.

 Codefresh supports Bitbucket server versions 5.4.0+ since those expose the API used by the integration.

+### Using external secrets for the token

+If your Bitbucket Server installation is behind your firewall, you can also use any [external secrets that you have defined]({{site.baseurl}}/docs/integrations/secret-storage/) (such as Kubernetes secrets) as values by clicking on the lock icon that appears next to field.

+{% include
+image.html
+lightbox="true"
+file="/images/pipeline/secrets/lock-icon.png"
+url="/images/pipeline/secrets/lock-icon.png"
+alt="Using a connected secret in the Codefresh GUI" caption="Using a connected secret in the Codefresh GUI" max-width="50%"
+%}

+If you have already specified the resource field during secret definition the just enter on the text field the name of the secret directly, i.e. `my-secret-key`.
+If you didn't include a resource name during secret creation then enter the full name in the field like `my-secret-resource@my-secret-key`.

 ## Using your git provider